maham-kayani/Hands-on-Linux-and-shell-IBM/Finalproject.md

 5. Improve ability to write clear and maintainable scripts.
 6. Learn to provide code reviews and evaluate peers' technical work.

-# code
+# Tasks
 #!/bin/bash

- #This checks if the number of arguments is correct
+# This checks if the number of arguments is correct
- #If the number of arguments is incorrect ( $# != 2) print error message and exit
+# If the number of arguments is incorrect ( $# != 2) print error message and exit
 if [[ $# != 2 ]]
 then
   echo "backup.sh target_directory_name destination_directory_name"